MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 ---
-title: Setting up Cash Flow Analysis
+title: Setting up Cash Flow Analysis (contains video)
 description: Use Accounts Role Centre charts to analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
 services: project-madeira
 documentationcenter: ''